Managing time at work is a challenge for everyone.

 In addition, communicate your organization’s approach to planning effective meetings or how the internal culture is disciplined in managing time.

 For example, a cultural expectation may be that meetings start and stop on time.
+After your organization understands this expectation, meetings will no longer exceed the desired end time.

 2. Minimize Distractions